Creating process flows

 menu Processes > Subflows

 Add and design a subflow in the same way as you would add a process flow.
-Only process actions that are suitable for system flows can be used in a subflow.
+Only process actions suitable for system flows can be used in a subflow.

 Example: variables in a subflow